 After some time, the system might give you a warning that your root partition is almost full.

 STOP!!!
-Don’t do that, especially the latter option can break your system.
+Don’t do that, especially the latter option, as it can break your system.
 My advice is just to stay calm, there’s a much less radical solution to this problem.

 When you install a package with Pacman, it stores all downloaded packages in /var/cache/pacman/pkg/ folder.
-The package manager doesn’t remove old and uninstalled packages automatically by default and after a while, the cache size has a substantial amount of real estate on your HDD or SDD.
+The package manager doesn’t remove old and uninstalled packages automatically by default and after a while, the cache size can consume a substantial amount of real estate on your HDD or SDD.